supposelol/fitness-app/README.md

 # Fitness App

 This app is a React Native project developed for my bootcamp to earn an Honorary Certificate.
 It leverages the power of RapidAPI to provide a seamless fitness app.
+Get the API key from here: https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb

 # Features